converspace/webmention/README.md

 http://alice.host/webmentions/222
 ```

-`202 Accepted` is the recommended status code to return indicating that the request SHOULD be queued and processed asynchronously to prevent __DDOS attacks__.
+`202 Accepted` is the recommended status code to return indicating that the request SHOULD be queued and processed asynchronously to prevent __DOS attacks__.
 The response body SHOULD include a URL that can be used to monitor the status of the request.

 If you choose to process the request and perform the [verification](#verification) step synchronously, you can respond with a `200 OK` status on success.